b-rasagna/Drug-Reviews-Sentiment-Classification/README.md

 ## Docker Support

-You can build and run the application using Docker with a single command.
+Application can be built and served using Docker with a single command.

 ### Prerequisites

 * [Docker](https://docs.docker.com/get-docker/) must be installed and running.
-* Ensure your user is part of the `docker` group to avoid using `sudo`:
+* Ensure user is part of the `docker` group to avoid using `sudo`:

   ```bash
   sudo usermod -aG docker $USER